wdemp/aws-solutions-architect-associate-prep/README.md

 Keys: a unique identfier used with an S3 bucket.
 A key can be up to 1024 bytes of Unicode UTF-8 characters, includeing embedded slashes, backslashes, dots, and dashes.
 All keys must be unique within a single bucket, but different buckets can contain objects with the same key.
 The combination of bucket, key, optional version ID uniquely identifies an Amazon S3.

 Object URl: S3 is storage for the internet and evety S3 object can be addressed by a unique URL formed using the web services endpoint, the bucket name, and the object key.
+An example url: